jamesgrams/pull-up-flash/README.md

 ### Requirements

 You will need Windows or Linux.
 Mac is a work in progress.
-Linux install (persist beyond reboot) is also a work in progress.

 ## Installing/Running

 1. Download and run the appropriate binary for your operating system from the releases section.
     * The standalone version will simply run while the window is open.
 The non-standalone version will install a silent background process that persists through reboot.
     * On Mac and Linux, you will likely have to make the file executable.
+    * On linux, if you run from the GUI by double clicking the file, you likely won't see a window, but it will still install!
 2. Open/run the file.
 If using the non-standalone version, you can run the file again to uninstall.
 3. Install the [Chrome Extension](https://github.com/jamesgrams/pull-up-flash-extension) in your browser.